 The variation lines can then be invoiced either separately or part of planned project invoicing if they are marked billable.

-- Simple and bests suits small changes of a couple of line items to a small to medium sized projects.
+- Simple and bests suits the small addition or changes of line items to small and medium sized projects.

 - Supports the project's full invoicing functionality.